 Renée Römkens, Director, Atria & Professor of Gender Based Violence.
 University of Amsterdam

 Joel Simpson, managing director of SASOD (Society Against Sexual Orientation Discrimination)

 Saskia Wieringa, Professor of Gender and Women's Same-Sex Relations Crossculturally, University of Amsterdam

 Robert Wintemute, Professor of Human Rights Law, King's College London

-Jingshu Zhu, PhD candidate at Leiden Law School
+Jingshu Zhu, PhD graduate, Leiden Law School

 This list is subject to changes